Cococatty/Cococatty.github.io/content/projects/_index.md

 ---
-title: AI Projects
+title: Projects
 ---

 <!-- TODO update dscription -->
-A collection of AI Projects in various domains!
-Topics include but not limited to personal development, career/professional, investment and personal thoughts!
+A collection of Projects in various domains!
+Topics include but not limited to personal development, career/professional, AI, investment and personal thoughts!